Guest post by Andrew Trudeau

 Since Leo and I have been in each other's lives, I have grown more as a human being than ever before in my life.
 I have stretched out my hand and taken hold of my gender and sexuality as I have grown confident enough to be able to identify as a bisexual-trans-masculine man.
 Now in my life and my work as an aspiring clinician, I am happy to tell this story to those who listen respectfully.
 Through my coming out story and the reactions I have had from so many people, I would pick this way every single time.

-I look forward to a day when there is no need to “come out,” but rather space for LGBTQ+ people to share as they need to and have conversations to educate the people who choose to listen.
+I look forward to a day when there is no need to "come out," but rather space for LGBTQ+ people to share as they need to and have conversations to educate those who choose to listen.

-Andrew Trudeau graduated from Castleton College in 2018 with a BA in Forensic Psychology.
-He works as a case manager at Rutland Mental Health in VT, helping youth to have a better understanding of who they are and how they fit into the world.
+Andrew Trudeau graduated from Castleton University in 2018 with a BA in Forensic Psychology.
+He works as a case manager at Rutland Mental Health in VT, helping youth better understand who they are and how they fit into the world.
 In his free time, he enjoys playing Dungeons and Dragons, watching YouTube, creating cartoon art, supporting his fellow LGBTQ friends, and staying active.
-You can find him on Instagram at @niftyshadesofdre and on Twitter at @andyscandys34 .
+You can find him on Instagram at @daddy_drew21.